KrisMagical/sudo-make-me-a-website/README.md

   sudo a2enmod proxy proxy_http rewrite
   sudo systemctl restart apache2
   ```
-- Verify the generated config file at `/etc/apache2/sites-available/magiccodelab.conf` and ensure the `ServerName` matches your domain.
+- Verify the generated config file at `/etc/apache2/sites-available/your-domain.conf` and ensure the `ServerName` matches your domain.
-- If you change the backend port manually, update the Apache config accordingly.
+- If you later change the backend port manually (e.g., because another service took the port), you can either:
+  - Re-run `sudo ./configure.sh` to regenerate the Apache config with a new port, or
+  - Update the `ProxyPass` lines in the config file manually and reload Apache.

 ### Images show as broken after saving
 This is usually because the temporary blob URLs were not replaced.
 In the browser console, check if the image uploads succeeded (look for network requests to `/api/posts/.../images`).